cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 - Performing subsampling of your sample isolates reads using rasusa.
 - Performing genome assembly for your isolates using flye.
-- Perform error correction of the assembled genome isoaltes using medaka.
+- Performing error correction of the assembled genome isoaltes using medaka.
-- Perform annotation of your genome isolates using bakta
+- Performing annotation of your genome isolates using bakta
--

 :::

 ## Genome Assembly